chef/chef-web-docs/_vendor/github.com/chef/chef-server/docs-chef-io/content/server/config_rb_backend.md

 {{< note >}}

-Even though the defaults assume a high-latency environment, cloud deployments should be restricted to the same datacenter, or in AWS, in the same region.
+Even though the defaults assume a high-latency environment, cloud deployments should be restricted to the same data center, or in AWS, in the same region.
 This means that geographically-dispersed cluster deployments are not supported.
 Multiple Availability Zones *are* supported as long as they are in the same region.